South Korea's house price growth accelerates

 Tenant Security: Tenants are expected to move out of the property as soon as the lease term expires and the key money returned.

-Unemployment was 4.5% in January 2019, an increase from 3.7% in the same month last year, according to the Korean Statistical Information Service (KOSIS).
+Unemployment jumped to 4.2% in October 2020, an increase from 3.5% in the same month last year, according to the Korean Statistical Information Service (KOSIS).
+Korea’s unemployment rate averaged 3.6% from 2009 to 2019, based on IMF figures.

-After being sworn into office in May 2017, South Korean President Moon Jae-in pledged to revive the "Sunshine Policy", which meant to improve South Korea's relationship with North Korea.
-President Moon's efforts in reengaging with North Korea has led to three inter-Korean summits in 2018, two in Panmunjom (held in April 2018 and in May 2018) and one in Pyongyang (September 2018).
-The relationship of both North and South Korea also seemed to have gotten better over the previous year as reflected on some events that involved both countries:
+After being sworn into office in May 2017, South Korean President Moon Jae-in revived the “Sunshine Policy” to improve South Korea’s relationship with North Korea.
+President Moon’s efforts led to three inter-Korean summits in 2018, two in Panmunjom (held in April 2018 and in May 2018) and one in Pyongyang (September 2018).
+The improved relationship is evidenced events that involved both countries:

 - The reopening of the Seoul-Pyongyang hotline;